ray-project/ray/doc/source/cluster/cluster_under_construction/running-applications-on-ray-clusters/monitoring-and-observability.rst

 .. tabbed:: If using Kubernetes

-    Execute a command on the cluster using ``kubectl`` and the configured RayCluster name.
+    Execute a command on the cluster using ``kubectl exec`` and the configured RayCluster name.
 We will use the Service targeting the Ray head pod to execute a CLI command on the cluster.

     .. code-block:: shell

+        # First, find the name of the Ray head service.
+        $ kubectl get pod | grep <RayCluster name>-head
+        # NAME                                             READY   STATUS    RESTARTS   AGE
+        # <RayCluster name>-head-xxxxx                     2/2     Running   0          XXs

+        # Then, use the name of the Ray head service to run `ray status`.
-        $ kubectl exec <RayCluster name>-head-svc "ray status"
+        $ kubectl exec <RayCluster name>-head-xxxxx "ray status"

 .. _multi-node-metrics: